nexmo-community/number-insight-graphql/readme.md

 ## Deploying The Server

 The quickest way to deploy this to a production server would be to use the one-click deploy buttons at the top of this readme.
+They will both as you to set your `NEXMO_API_KEY` and `NEXMO_API_SECRET` as part of the deployment.

+If deploying to your own server, ensure that these environment variables are also set.